Heidi (1965 film): Plot summary

 Meanwhile, at Mr. Sesemann's mansion, her absence is discovered.
 The governess, Miss Rottenmeier, is profoundly upset.
 The whole household is in an uproar.
 When Heidi returns, Miss Rottenmeier demands explanations and suddenly understands: Dete had tricked the child so she would follow her to Frankfurt.
 Heidi also understands that her aunt had played her a bad trick.
 Mrs. Sesemann (Margarete Haagen), Klara's grandmother, convinces Heidi to learn to read.
 The governess softens her behavior towards the child.
 Days are passing by and Mrs. Sesemann writes a letter to Alp-Oehi telling him that Heidi is learning fast and seems to be happy among them.
 Alp-Oehi thinks that Heidi has forgotten him, forgotten them.

 Eventually a miracle occurs: Klara, helped by Heidi, begins to walk again.
 When Alfred Sesemann returns from a long business trip, he is moved and overjoyed when he sees his child making a few steps towards him.
-Doctor Classen (Rolf Möbius) tells him that Heidi accomplished this miracle.
+Doctor Classen (Rolf Moebius) tells him that Heidi accomplished this miracle.
 Out of gratitude, Alfred Sesemann decides the child shall stay indefinitely with them as his second daughter.
 This decision secretly throws Heidi into despair because of her homesickness.
 Heidi gets ill.
 Doctor Classen convinces the businessman to send Heidi back to her grandfather because her illness is caused by her homesickness.
 Alfred Sesemann agrees, although reluctantly.
 It is furthermore decided that Klara shall visit Heidi soon during the holidays.
 Heidi's grandfather is not informed of the child's return.

 At the village, Heidi arrives and visits first Brigitte, Peter's mother.
 Aunt Dete, who accompanies her, prefers not to meet the old man who certainly holds a grudge against her.
 Meanwhile, the parson visits Alp-Oehi in his cottage, up there on the mountain.
 He asks him to attend the upcoming Sunday church service and make peace with the villagers and Alp-Oehi accepts.

 Heidi returns home with a new pipe for her grandpa.
 This return resolves the conflict between Alp-Oehi and the villagers.
 On Sunday, Heidi and her grandfather join the villagers for church service.